-15. The method can be considered as an alternative to the χ^2 -test for independence in a contingency table.
-The χ^2 -test only takes the variation caused by random sampling into account and may thus be too liberal if additional sources of variation are present.
-Also the χ^2 -test does not take the ordering of the notes into account.
+15. The method can be considered as an alternative to the $\chi^2$ -test for independence in a contingency table.
+The $\chi^2$ -test only takes the variation caused by random sampling into account and may thus be too liberal if additional sources of variation are present.
+Also the $\chi^2$ -test does not take the ordering of the notes into account.
 The combined over-years method for ordinal characteristics takes other sources of variation into account by including a random variety-by-year interaction term (as for the COYD method described in TGP/8/1 Part II: 3).
 It takes the ordering of notes into account by using a cumulative function over the ordered notes.
-The inclusion of the random effect is expected to decrease the number of distinct pairs of varieties compared to the χ^2 -test for independence, but to better ensure that the decisions are consistent over coming years.
-Taking the ordering of notes into account is expected to increase the power of the test and thus to increase the number of distinct pairs.
+The inclusion of the random effect is expected to decrease the number of distinct pairs of varieties compared to the $\chi^2$ -test for independence, but to better ensure that the decisions are consistent over coming years.
+Taking the ordering of notes into account pairs.